Skip to main content

 await this.updateCustomerKybStatus(data.id, data.kyb_status);

-if (data.kyb_status === 'approved') {
+if (data.kyb_status === 'active') {

 await this.notifyCustomerApproved(data);